-The International Labour Organization, or ILO, is a specialized agency of the UN.
-The ILO has adopted the Maritime Labour Convention 2006, or the MLC 2006.
+The International Labour Organization, or ILO, which is a specialized agency of the United Nations, has adopted the Maritime Labour Convention 2006, or the MLC 2006.
 A Maritime Labour Certificate and a Declaration of Maritime Labour Compliance will be required to ensure compliance with the MLC 2006 for all ships above 500 gross tons in international trade.
 The MLC 2006 entered into force on August 20, 2013, and requires us to develop new procedures to ensure full compliance with its requirements.
-Our P&I clubs have with effect from August 20, 2013, amended their insurance policies to cover elements from MLC 2006, including but not limited to the repatriation of crew and other crew social security provisions.
+Our Protection &Indemnity Clubs have, with effect from August 20, 2013, amended their insurance policies to cover elements from MLC 2006, including but not limited to the repatriation of crew and other crew social security provisions.